 - Grape wines (not sparkling): containers 2 ltr and under: $937 million (0.7%)

 New York has highly negative net exports in the international trade of processed but unmounted diamonds, miscellaneous medications and natural gas.
 In turn, these cashflows indicate New York’s competitive disadvantages under those product categories on New York state’s global balance sheet.

-The following list shows the top 10 customers that purchased almost three-quarters (72.2%) worth of the total value of products exported from New York during 2018.
+The following list shows the top 10 trade partners that purchased over two-thirds (70.4%) worth of the total value of products exported from New York during 2019.

-New York’s top trade partners in North America, namely Canada and Mexico, account for a little over one-fifth (21.2%) of the overall value of exported goods from the Empire State.
-This compares with 19.4% from Asian countries among the top 10 suppliers of New York’s imports (namely Hong Kong, China and India).
+New York’s top trade partners in North America, namely Canada and Mexico, account for almost one quarter (23.6%) of the overall value of exported goods from the Empire State.
+This compares with 16.3% from the Asian countries among the top 10 suppliers of New York’s imports (namely Hong Kong, China and India).

 New York Export Companies

 Forty-five of corporations headquartered in New York state rank among Forbes Global 2000 for 2018.
 Selected examples are shown below.